Colleges by Location

 Financial Aid

-According to the most recent data, 998 freshmen were awarded financial aid.
+The most recent figures show that financial help was given to 998 freshmen.
 Students of this school received an average of $50,945 in financial help.

 Need-based